nemec/regex-dictionary/README.md

 # regex-dictionary
 Search a dictionary of words from the terminal using regular expressions

+Requires Python3 and a modern terminal emulator that supports hyperlinks.
+Each result will link to an online dictionary defining the word unless you set a blank value for the argument `-s`.

 Quickly install somewhere on your $PATH (replace `~/.local/bin` with another location on your $PATH if necessary):

     cp dict.py ~/.local/bin/dict